10 Key Factors for a Robust Disaster Recovery Plan

 1. Set your priorities

-The main goal after a disaster (once you’ve established your employees and their families are safe and sound) is to get your business up and running in the fastest time possible.
+The main goal after a disaster (once you’ve established your employees and their families are safe and sound) is to get your business back up and running as quickly as possible.

-While you may not be able to restore all functions right away, your disaster recovery plan should identify the priority elements which should be restored first to get things up and running again.
-Depending on the complexity and nature of your business you may want to develop a sequence or script to follow once you get into recovery mode, in order to make the process as efficient as it can be in the circumstances.
+While you may not be able to restore all functions right away, your disaster recovery plan should identify which elements are the priority and need to be restored first.
+Depending on the complexity and nature of your business you may want to develop a sequence or script to follow once you get into recovery mode, in order to make the process as efficient as it can be.

-Create a priority list of technologies, processes, departments and key areas that are most important in dealing with your customers.
-For instance, it could be vitally important to restore your communications channels to answer enquiries from customers and to contact employees.
+Create a list of priority technologies, processes, departments and key areas that are the most important for your business operations and for dealing with your customers.
+For instance, it could be vitally important to restore your communications channels, so you are able to answer enquiries from customers and to contact employees.

 2. Establish reliable supplier relationships